gravitational/teleport/docs/architecture.md

 **Implementation note:** Teleport's proxy command makes it compatible with [SSH jump host](https://wiki.gentoo.org/wiki/SSH_jump_host) pattern implemented using OpenSSH's `ProxyCommand`

+## Certificates

+Teleport uses standard Open SSH certificates for client and host authentication.

+**Host certificates and roles**

+Nodes, proxy and auth servers use certificates to authenticate with auth server and user's client connections.
+Users should check if host's certificate is signed by the trusted authority.

+Each role `proxy`, `auth` or `node` is encoded in the generated certificate using certificate extensions (opaque signed string).
+All nodes in the cluster can cofnnect to Auth server's HTTP API via SSH tunnel that checks each connecting client' certificate and role to enforce access control - e.g. client connection using node's certificate won't be able to add and delete users, and can only get auth servers registered in the cluster.

+**User certificates and allowed logins**

+When Auth server generates a user certificate, it uses information provided by administrator about allowed linux logins to populate the list of "valid principals".
+This list is used by OpenSSH and Teleport to check if the user has option to log in as a certain OS user.

+Teleport's user name is stored as a OpenSSH key id field.

+**Note** User's certificates do not use any cert extensions as a workaround to the [bug](https://bugzilla.mindrot.org/show_bug.cgi?id=2387) that treats any extenison as a critical one, breaking access to the cluster.

 ## Teleport Tools

 Teleport users two command line tools. `tsh` is a client tool used by the end users, while